About the Institute

 We believe that:

-• And finally, that the artistic achievements of the human community provide important insights into the past and that the aesthetic experience should be part of any study of history.
+- And finally, the artistic achievements of the human community provide important insights into the past and that the aesthetic experience should be part of any study of history.

 These principles animate both the teaching of Institute courses and activities with local educators.
-Beyond the central teaching activity of the Institute, there is also a program of outreach to the Bay Area educational community with special emphasis on the teaching of history in secondary education.
-We are able to offer a limited number of partial scholarships for teachers currently teaching in local high schools.
+Beyond the central teaching activity of the Institute, there is also a program of outreach to the Bay Area educational community with special emphasis on the teaching of history and the humanities in secondary education.
+We are able to offer a limited number of scholarships for teachers currently teaching in local high schools via a generous grant from The Valley Foundation (for more information, please see Institute Scholarship Program).
+In addition to our classes, we also offer regular public lectures on Saturday evenings at the Institute on various subjects, including art, history, music, archaeology, and current events.

 Joining and Supporting the Institute